Rodstation manufacture a wide range of Chimney sweeping and inspection equipment

 Part 2.
 On-Site Training

 There is nothing quite like on the job training.
 You will accompany experienced Guild members as they visit their customers.
 There are a minimum of four days required.
 These can be spread over time or perhaps all in one week.
 These days should be taken with two different trainers.
 This gives you the best spread of styles and knowledge as no two trainers will work in quite the same way.
-They may also give you invaluable insight in to how their business is run and promoted.
+This gives invaluable insight in to how their business is run and promoted.

 Part 3.
 Final assessment